 The Mmabatho Palms is the premier hotel in Mafikeng, or 'Mahikeng' as it's now officially called.
 The service and food are both very good.
-We have been staying at this hotel since 2005.
+We have been staying at this hotel nearly every year since 2005.

-The food and service did take a dip in 2013 but we are pleased to say that both are up again after our 2015 stay.
+The food and service did take a dip in 2013 but we are pleased to say that both are up again after our 2015/2016 stays.

 It is a true oasis, situated just outside the city center of Mahikeng.
 Rooms have an air-conditioner, bath plus shower, and TV with selected satellite channels.